Solidity Mutation Testing

 • swapping lines

 It would be rather tedious to manually mutate the code according to the rules above and then run the test suite.
 Thus, tools exist that do this automatically.
-The generate dozens of potential mutations, mutate the code, run the test suite, store the results, and generate a report afterwards.
+They generate dozens of potential mutations, mutate the code, run the test suite, store the results, and generate a report afterwards.
 There can be three outcomes:

 • mutant survived